JohnPaulinePineda/Portfolio_Project_45/docs/index.md

 [Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
 This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
 A very high learning rate (also referred to as step size or the alpha) and high epoch count were applied resulting in larger steps with more risks of overshooting the minimum due to a higher number of iterations.

+1. The gradient descent algorithm was implemented with parameter settings described as follows:
+    * <span style="color: #FF0000">Learning Rate</span> = 1.00 (Very High)
+    * <span style="color: #FF0000">Epochs</span> = 300 (High)
+2. The final squared loss estimate determined as 52.38026 at the 300th epoch was optimally low as compared to those obtained using the other parameter settings.
+3. Applying the gradient descent algorithm with a very high learning rate and high epoch count, the estimated linear regression coefficients for the given data are as follows:
+    * <span style="color: #FF0000">INTERCEPT</span> = -0.00061 (Baseline = -0.00061)
+    * <span style="color: #FF0000">LIFEXP</span> = +0.23342 (Baseline = +0.23342)
+    * <span style="color: #FF0000">GDPCAP</span> = +0.50808 (Baseline = +0.50808)
+4. The estimated coefficients using the gradient descent algorithm with a very high learning rate and high epoch count were fully optimized and comparable with the baseline coefficients using normal equations.

 ```python
 ##################################